evkx/evkx.github.io/content/models/ford/f150_lightning/F150_Lightning_Extended_Range/_index.md

 ## Performance

 The Ford F150 Lightning Extended Range has a maximum power of 433KW (589hp).
 The total torque is 1050nm.
-The 0-100km/h sprint (0-62mph) takes 4,2 seconds.
+It performs the 0-100km/h sprint (0-62mph) in 4,2 seconds.
 The top speed is 180 km/h.

 ## Battery, range, and charging